open-telemetry/opentelemetry-demo/docs/services/paymentservice.md

 the OpenTelemetry NodeJS SDK, you optionally specify which auto-instrumentation libraries to leverage, or make use of the `getNodeAutoInstrumentations()` function which includes most popular frameworks.
-The `tracing.js` contains all code required to initalize the SDK and auto-instrumentation based on standard OpenTelemetry environment variables for OTLP export, resource attributes, and service name.
+The `tracing.js` contains all code required to initialize the SDK and auto-instrumentation based on standard OpenTelemetry environment variables for OTLP export, resource attributes, and service name.